 We ask that Congress pass the bipartisan Safeguard American Foods Act (H.R.
-113).
-This legislation would amend the Federal Food, Drug and Cosmetic Act to deem horses and other members of the equidae family an unsafe food additive or animal drug.
+113 and S.1706).
+This legislation would amend the Federal Food, Drug and Cosmetic Act to deem horses and other members of the equidae family an unsafe food additive.

 The SAFE Act would also ban the knowing sale or transport of equines or equine parts in interstate or foreign commerce for purposes of human consumption.

 The United States is not home to a horse-eating culture.
 Unlike cattle, pigs, chickens and other ranch- or farm-raised species, horses here are not raised to be eaten.
 As a result, members of the equidae family raised here are often given any of 379 common animal medications banned for consumption by the U.S. Food and Drug Administration -- including some that can be lethal if ingested by humans.